dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/implementing-inheritance-with-the-entity-framework-in-an-asp-net-mvc-application.md

 ---
 uid: mvc/overview/getting-started/getting-started-with-ef-using-mvc/implementing-inheritance-with-the-entity-framework-in-an-asp-net-mvc-application
-title: "Template: Implement Inheritance with EF in an ASP.NET MVC 5 appS"
+title: "Tutorial: Implement Inheritance with EF in an ASP.NET MVC 5 appS"
 description: "This tutorial will show you how to implement inheritance in the data model."
 author: tdykstra
 ms.author: riande